kiranfegade19/microservices/README.md

     5) Use below command to create docker image using google gib from application home directories: mvn compile jib:dockerBuild

-# Running the images on docker:
+# Running the images on docker by executing command for each docker image:
     Once all the images are prepared, we can execute commands like below to strt the container.

         docker run -d --name configurations-ms -p 8000:8000 kiranfegade19/configurations:1.0.0